ivankruchkoff/google-authenticator/readme.txt

 4. Google Authenticator app on Android

 == Changelog ==

+= 0.44 =
+* Installation/FAQ section updated.
+* Simplified Chinese translation by Kaijia Feng added.
+* Tabindex on loginpage removed, no longer needed, was used by older WordPress installations.
+* Inputfield renamed to "googleotp".
+* Defaultdescription changed to "WordPressBlog" to avoid trouble for iPhone users.
+* Compatibility with Ryan Hellyer's plugin http://geek.ryanhellyer.net/products/deactivate-google-authenticator/
+* Must enter all 6 code digits.

 = 0.43 =
 * It's now possible for an admin to hide the Google Authenticaator settings on a per-user basis.
 (Feature request by : Skate-O)